 It’s suggested that 40% of our children’s learning is lost over summer holidays (Forbes, 2020).

-The summer holiday debate has been doing the rounds in the last couple of weeks.
+The school holiday debate has been doing the rounds in the last couple of weeks.
 It seems there’s some very polarising opinions on it too.

 As a former teacher, there’s part of me that instantaneously reacts and feels furious at a mention of increasing term time.
 However, I would be lying if I said that I didn’t get a little lost and bored by week 5 and 6 of the summer holidays.